Kuldip Singh Brar: Brar's version of the Operation Blue Star events

 When asked about why the army entered the temple premises just after Guru Arjan Dev's martyrdom day (when the number of devotees is much higher), General Brar said that it was just a coincidence.
 The operation had to be completed in a short time, before dawn.
-Otherwise, exaggerated messages of army besieging the temple would have attracted mobs to the temple premises.
+Otherwise, messages of army besieging the temple would have attracted mobs to the temple premises.
 The army could not have fired upon these civilians.
-More importantly, Pakistan would have come in the picture, declaring its support for Khalistan.
+More importantly, Pakistan could have come into the picture, declaring its support for Khalistan.

 General Brar talked to his men (many of whom were Sikhs) personally on the morning on 5 June 1984, and told them what they planned to do and why they were doing it.
 He explained to them that it was not a mission against any religion, but against some militants who had defiled the sacred temple.
 He told his men that they may opt out of the operation, if they wished to.
 General Brar later said that none of his men, including Sikhs, walked away.
 In fact, in the unit commanded by Lieutenant Colonel Mohammad Israr (whose ten guards later led the first unit into the temple premises), the Sikh Officer Second Lieutenant Jasbir Singh Raina, raised his hand, and said that he wished to be the first one to enter the Golden Temple to wipe out the militants who had defiled the holiest Sikh shrine.

 On the night of 5 June 1984, General Brar's troops stormed the temple premises.
 General Brar had six infantry battalions and a detachment of commandos under his command.
 Four of the six senior commanders of his forces were Sikhs.
-General Brar repeatedly asked his soldiers not to fire in the direction of the Harmindar Sahib, even if the militants fired from that side.
-He later stated that there was no damage to Harmindar Sahib, except a couple of bullet holes that could have been the militants' fire or odd stray fire from the soldiers.
+General Brar repeatedly asked his soldiers not to fire in the direction of the Golden Temple, even if the militants fired from that side.
+He later stated that there was no damage to Golden Temple, except a couple of bullet holes that could have been the militants' fire or odd stray fire from the soldiers.

 To prevent any damage to the Akal Takht, General Brar's soldiers initially tried to lob stun grenades that momentarily stun people without causing any collateral damage.
 However, Akal Takht was completely sealed, and there was no way to lob the stun grenades inside.
 When his soldiers tried crawling towards the Akal Takht, several of them were killed by the militants' fire.
 General Brar later said in an interview that Bhindranwale and his immediate accomplices had shifted to the first floor of the Akal Takht, and this was against the tenets of Sikhism, since no one is allowed to stay above the Guru Granth Sahib.

 According to General Brar, tanks with huge halogen lights were brought "to illuminate the Akal Takht, so that the soldiers could see where they were going and to momentarily blind the militants in the glare of the lights".

 General Brar's troops were finally successful in removing the militants from the Akal Takht, and both Shabeg Singh and Jarnail Singh Bhindranwale were killed during the operation.